madgen/madgen.github.io/posts/2018-12-22-The-Essence-of-Datalog.markdown

 terminates.

 The termination argument is pretty simple.
-Immediate consequence function is _monotone_ that is the number of facts it produces is no less than the number of facts it starts with.
+Immediate consequence function is _monotone_ that is the facts it produces encompasses the facts it starts with.
 Further, the number of facts that can be produced is _bounded_ if we start with a finite database.
-Our initial set of facts used to kickstart `solve` is empty, so as long as our program is finite, we start with a finite number of facts.[^infinite-programs] If we have $N$ constants throughout the program, then for each relation $r$ of arity $k$, we can have at most $N^k$ facts.
+Our initial set of facts used to kickstart `solve` is empty.
+Hence, as long as our program is finite, we have finite number of facts.[^infinite-programs] As an upper bound, if we have $N$ constants throughout the program, then for each relation $r$ of arity $k$, we can have at most $N^k$ facts.
+So the number of facts we can produce is also finite.

 One place I'm being a bit loose is the monotone bit.
 What I said makes sense with sets, but we're working here with lists.
-Although `[1,2,3]` and `[2,1,3]` have the same length they don't compare equal using `==`.
+Although `[1,2,3]` and `[2,1,3]` encompass each other, they don't compare equal using `==`.
 The reason this implementation never gets in a cycle is because `nub` function called on the amalgemation of facts in `immediateConsequence` preserves the first occurrence of each element in the list and since we prepend the already known facts before